15mm Ancients Suppliers - No Photos Version

 - Vexillia also retail the figures by mail order in the UK for £3.50 per pack

-- US-based 15mm supplier with a broad range of modern and sci-fi stuff, now branching out into Imperial Romans, released at Fall In 2008.
+- US-based 15mm supplier with a broad range of modern and sci-fi stuff, with two 15mm ancients ranges, Imperial Romans and Gladiators, tucked away on their website.

 - Another US manufacturer with a fairly large range of figures, who also recently moved to a new website.